scratch-ed/itch/README.md

 ## Running the judge

-The repo contains some exercises:

-- packages/runner/test/assets/\*\*

-  These are used to run basic integration tests.

-- demo/\*\*

-  More in-depth exercises & test plans, used with students.
-They are not tested automatically at the moment, but we might add that in the future.

 To start, run `npm run build`.

-Then, there are three ways to run the judge, depending on what you want:

-- As an API: `npm run api`.
-You can send projects and testplans to the API and receive a response.
-- As a command line tool: `npm run start`.
-This will execute a project based on the `config.json` file.
+To run the judge in debug mode:

-- As a webpage: open `packages/runner/src/environment.html` in your browser.
+- Open `packages/runner/src/environment.html` in your browser.
 This will load and execute a project based on the `config.json` file.

 ### Config